 Under the Convention, Parties have also been developing new mechanisms, including a new market-based mechanism, a framework for various approaches as well as non-market-based approaches.

 What is capacity-building?

 Addressing climate change in a sustainable way requires considerable efforts, and not all countries have the capacity—the knowledge, the tools, the public support, the scientific expertise and the political know-how—to do so.
 Capacity-building is about enhancing the ability of individuals, organizations and institutions in developing countries and in countries with economies in transition to identify, plan and implement ways to mitigate and adapt to climate change.
-Capacity-building under the Convention and its Kyoto Protocol takes place on three levels:
+Capacity-building under the UN climate change regime takes place on three levels: